P1R/OraMon4PRTG/doc/_build/html/_sources/api.txt

 The Checks Library
 ~~~~~~~~~~~~~~~~~~~

+The Checks Library is a set of Oracle querys defined as methods,
+its work is to provide the Querys to be called so that a DBA
+that has no knowledge on the code can easily help the developer
+to make special monitoring querys.

 .. automodule:: Checks
    :members:
    :member-order: bysource

 The XMLTags Library
 ~~~~~~~~~~~~~~~~~~~

+The XMLTags Library is a sorter implementation of the xml format so you can build methods faster usage calling the Checks Library and printing in the XMLs PRTG format needed to display channels with the data, you can develop your own methods for satifying your needs.

 .. automodule:: XMLTags
    :members:
    :member-order: bysource